JacobH1992/one-click-hugo-cms/site/content/work/tandem-bank-app.md

 {{< figure src="/img/tdm-app/app-overview.jpg" alt="Tandem App" >}}

-The app for launch gives users the opportunity to connect their existing bank accounts to the app (aggregation) as well as use their new Tandem banking products - this gives users a more holistic view of their finances and Tandem a way to offer new ways for them to save money.
+The app for launch gave users the opportunity to connect their existing bank accounts to the app (aggregation) as well as use their new Tandem banking products - this gives users a more holistic view of their finances and Tandem a way to offer new ways for them to save money.

 ---
 ### Target users